aipie/bike-share/README.md

 To better understand the differences in ride durations between casual and member riders, I categorised the data into the following duration bins: 1-10 minutes, 11-20 minutes, 21-30 minutes, 31-40 minutes and over 41 minutes.
 Analysis showed a significant difference between casual riders and member riders.
 A large proportion of member rides fell between 1-10 minutes (61.77%) and 11-20 minutes (26.62%).
 Casual riders, while still having a significant portion of short rides, show a more diverse range of ride durations.
 A larger proportion of casual riders fall in the longer duration bins than members, especially for rides over 20 minutes.
 32.21% of casual rides compared to 13.98% of members.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.